getwilds/wilds-docker-library/ichorcna/README.md

 The Dockerfile follows these main steps:

 1. Uses Ubuntu 20.04 as the base image
+2. Adds metadata labels for documentation and attribution following WILDS standards
-2. Dynamically determines and pins the latest security-patched version of build-essential
+3. Dynamically determines and pins the latest security-patched version of build-essential
-3. Downloads and installs R 3.6.0 from source
+4. Downloads and installs R 3.6.0 from source
-4. Installs required R packages from CRAN and Bioconductor repositories
+5. Installs required R packages from CRAN and Bioconductor repositories
-5. Clones and installs IchorCNA from GitHub
+6. Clones and installs IchorCNA from GitHub
-6. Cleans up temporary files and build artifacts to minimize image size
+7. Cleans up temporary files and build artifacts to minimize image size

 ## Source Repository